nasheomirro/react-polymorphed/README.md

 <Button as="div" />; // error!
 ```

-⚠️ One caveat is that we cannot check for the default component `As` if it is a "button" | "a":
+⚠️ One caveat is that we cannot check for the default component `As` if it is a "button" | "a", this is actually present whether you use restrictions or not:

 ```tsx
 // ...